ustwo/architecture-kata-2025/README.md

 These distinctions can be addressed via the following mitigating techniques:

 1. Additional care must be taken to upload multiple different acceptable answers for each scenario
 2. Ensure all diagram submissions are in the form of text-based models, such as PlantUML or Mermaid JS.
-This will allow for the simplest ingestion of diagrams in a form that is easy for our RAG system to reason about
+This will allow for the simplest ingestion of diagrams in a form that is easy for our AI graders to reason about
 3. Similar to the grouping of related documentation for each question in Test 1, information can be grouped by scenario, with correct answers \+ scoring for each.

 And finally, the LLM query’s output should be modified to not only score as in Test 1, but also to provide a nuanced critique, highlighting similarities and differences against known good answers.